-"Completion of a mandatory orientation, including in-person and/or online training, is required prior to beginning Practicum at the Clinic for Individual & Family Counseling.
+- Completion of a mandatory orientation, including in-person and/or online training, is required prior to beginning Practicum at the Clinic for Individual & Family Counseling.
 Orientation details will be provided to all students approved to work at the Clinic the semester before Practicum begins.
-The inperson orientation training occurs during intersession, the week prior to the start of the semester.
-Please direct questions to the Clinic Coordinator."

-The Marriage and Family Counseling/Therapy Program will make every attempt to help students move through the program as quickly as possible.
+Please direct questions to the Clinic Coordinator. - Criminal background checks are required for all students applying for any level of licensure.
+This is an Ohio Counselor, Social Worker, and Marriage & Family Therapy Board requirement and an MFT Program requirement.
+Background checks can be obtained at the University of Akron for a nominal fee.
+Please check with your advisor before doing this because sending results to the correct address is VERY important. - Marriage and Family Therapist Trainee (MFTT) status is required of all students entering internship.
+You should register with the OCSWMFT Board before entering practicum. - The Marriage and Family Therapy Program will make every attempt to help students move through the program as quickly as possible.
 However, completing requirements within the 3- year time frame requires students: 1) be planful in registering for classes; 2) sign up for practicum as early as possible; and 3) commit to scheduling enough time and flexibility during the practicum and internship experiences to acquire enough clinical hours to meet requirements.
 Depending upon individual circumstances, it is possible that internship may require more than 2 semesters.
-The Marriage and Family Counseling/therapy Program requires that you sign this statement for completion of the Program Course Plan:
+The Marriage and Family Therapy Program requires that you sign this statement for completion of the Program Course Plan:

-"I agree that I am responsible for reading the most current MFC/T Handbook and will adhere to the policies and procedures outlined in the Handbook."
+"I agree that I am responsible for reading the most current MFT Handbook and will adhere to the policies and procedures outlined in the Handbook."